fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 apply plugin: "com.fractalwrench.pingmachine"
 ```

+Whenever we build our project, we should hear a ping.
+You can view the [source on Github ](https://github.com/fractalwrench/the-machine-that-goes-ping) for a full example.

 ### Thank You
 I hope you've enjoyed learning about creating custom Gradle Plugins, and have upgraded your workstation to a machine that goes _PING_.
 If you have any questions, feedback, or would like to suggest a topic for me to write about, please [get in touch via Twitter](https://twitter.com/fractalwrench)!